 Loganís Memorial Day Order

 II.
-It is the purpose of the commander in chief to inaugurate this observance with the hope that it will be lift up from year to year while a survivor of the war remains to honor the memory of his dead comrades he desires the public press to call attention to this order and lend its friendly aide and bringing it to the notice to comrades in all parts of the country in time for simultaneous compliance therewith.
-III.
-Department commanders will use every effort to make this ordereffective.
+It is the purpose of the Commander-in-Chief to inaugurate this observance with the hope it will be kept up from year to year, while a survivor of the war remains to honor the memory of his departed comrades.
+He earnestly desires the public press to call

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on August 14, 2011, by Charles T. Harrell of Woodford, Virginia.
-This page has been viewed 793 times since then and 3 times this year.
-Photo 1. submitted on August 14, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 1, 2016.
+It was originally submitted on June 30, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 224 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on June 30, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.